We own interests in a diversified portfolio of assets across Western Europe and North America.

 Bevin Wirzba

-A key player in complex supply chains, Groupe Guillin is a steadily growing food safety and packaging company controlled by the Guillin family.
+A key player in complex supply chains, family-controlled Groupe Guillin is a steadily growing food safety and packaging company.
 In the wake of the energy crisis in early 2022, it got tarred with the wrong brush as it faced a terrifying but temporary rise of input costs, triggering our first involvement with the company.
-In a like manner, Standard’s latest investment Groupe SEB—the superbly-run, family-controlled French maker of small domestic appliances and cookware, home to brands like Tefal, SEB, Rowenta, and Moulinex—saw its valuation collapse below book value and to a single-digit multiple of earnings in late 2025.
-This, despite an enviable record of growth and ever rising returns of capital to shareholders.
+In a like manner, French building materials distributor Groupe Samse is a century-old company with a pristine M&A record, unusually high employee shareholding, and a thoughtful, value-driven expansion strategy guided by its superb leadership and controlling families.
+In spite of remarkable resilience through crises, it traded at a single-digit earnings multiple at the time of our investment.

 25 290 Ornans